caoyongji/testnet/docs/design/lightning_payments.md

 ### Activating payments on the path: pulling the channel
     `api:pull_channel_state/1`, takes IP, port
 1. Fetch the pubkey of the proxy node
 2. Increment the entropy of the channel by 1
 3. Make sure the channel is live.
-4. Fetch channel data and its signed SPK from the proxy server
+4. Fetch from the proxy server his view of
+    *   the channel data and
+    *   the SPK in it on our side, signed by him
 5. Simplify these
+    `channel_feeder:they_simplify/3`, takes the public key of the proxy node, and the data data we fetched from the proxy node above
+    1.  test if
+        *   the channel id is live in the view of both sides
+        *   the signature on the SPK fetched is valid
+        *   the the fetched SPK and channel data are consistent
+    2.  forced update of our SPK using our SS and their one from the fetched CD `spk:forced_update/3`
-     TODO: elaborate!
+        @@ TODO: eleborate
+    3. Check if the update returns the SPK and SS of other side.
+        *   If it does, accept it on our side: update our CD with these on our side.
+            Sign and return the received SPK.
+This means tha if the other party found a way to unlock funds, we agree to give them.
+        *   If the update does not match it, accept if it is an improvement on our side.
+            (i.e., accept if they want to give us money.) (@@TODO: elaborate improvement) Otherwise, try to unlock bets with the new SS received from the proxy node in the CD (their side).
 6. Sync the result with the proxy node
 7. Decrypt messages in CD, learn secrets in them
 8. Unlock the secret.

 ## Glossary

 ### account
-    A pubkey identifying a participant
+    A pubkey identifying a participant.

 ### channel
-    Connection between two participants
+    Connection between two participants, created in order to perform some transctions.

 ### CID
     Channel ID.
-A unique number assigned to the channel on the node
+A network-wide unique number assigned to the channel.

 ### bet
     Contains: